Recently, I have joined Northeastern University as an Assistant Professor in the Department of Mechanical & Industrial Engineering. My group

 explained on my website here.

-My postdoctoral research focuses on exploring the prediction of material properties using computational modeling and machine learning.
+My postdoctoral research focused on exploring the prediction of material properties using computational modeling and machine learning.

 Diving into computational material science and data-driven material discovery allowed me to broaden my expertise as a scientist.